Jackington6600/Arcus/index.md

   </tr>
 </table>

 To this value you add the appropriate damage modifier.
 If you used DEX+DEX for the attack, you add DEX (once) to the damage.

 If a level 1 character had +3 to INT and was making an INT based attack that dealt Light physical damage: They would first make an attack with INT+INT bonus (2d12+3+3).
 If successful they would then deal Light+INT physical damage (2+3).

-<h3>Damage Types</h3>
+<h3 id="Damage Types">Damage Types</h3>

  Physical

  Acid

  Poison

  Fire

  Frost

  Lightning

  Psychic

  Force

  Soul

-<h3>Damage Resistance, Weakness, and Vulnerability</h3>
+<h3 id="Damage Resistance, Weakness, and Vulnerability">Damage Resistance, Weakness, and Vulnerability</h3>

-Creatures can be **resistant **to damage, this means when they take damage it is divided by 2 rounded down.
+Creatures can be **resistant**to damage, this means when they take damage it is divided by 2 rounded down.
 Damage can never be rounded down below 1.
 If a creature is hit for 3 fire damage and it is resistant to fire damage it will suffer 1 fire damage.

-If a creature is **weak **to a damage type then they suffer the total damage plus 50% (half the damage, round down, and add it to the total damage).
+If a creature is **weak**to a damage type then they suffer the total damage plus 50% (half the damage, round down, and add it to the total damage).

-If a creature is **vulnerable **to a damage type then they suffer double the total damage.
+If a creature is **vulnerable**to a damage type then they suffer double the total damage.

-If a creature is **immune **to a damage type then they suffer no damage at all.
+If a creature is **immune**to a damage type then they suffer no damage at all.

 If a creature is immune to a damage type this cannot be altered, regardless of abilities that might try to make them weak or vulnerable to a damage type.
 There may still be some abilities that can temporarily overcome this damage immunity - such as Poisoned Strike.

 <table>
   <tr>